Useless Bushcraft tips to avoid

 Don’t rely on a single piece of “reliable” equipment

-The all-in-one survival shovel comes with everything you need while out in the wild, with a crappy axe, a tiny and hard to use saw blade and a knife that will break if you try to cut anything bigger than a small twig.
+The all-in-one survival shovel comes with everything you need while out in the wild, with a crappy axe, a tiny and hard-to-use saw blade, and a knife that will break if you try to cut anything bigger than a small twig.
 There are so many companies out there today that claim their equipment is “all you need” while in the wild, but listening to these marketing schemes will get you in trouble.
-Stick with the safest method of spares, spares and more spares.
+Stick with the safest method of spares, spares, and more spares.

 Play dead when attacked by a bear

 This should only be done when you’re faced with a grizzly and have no choice but to play dead.
-If you have a come across one of the smaller black bears, or you have a weapon, you should always fight.
+If you come across one of the smaller black bears, or you have a weapon, you should always fight.
 A grizzly bear standing on you to make sure you’re dead would easily break your back, or its claws could rip a hole big enough for you to quickly bleed out.
 Unless you’re unarmed and come face to face with a grizzly, you should always try to scare it off and fight if that doesn’t work.

 (A male grizzly can weigh up to 250kg, so letting it walk on you to check you’re dead is almost as risky as fighting it, unless you’re un-armed of course)